zendframework/ZendSkeletonApplication/README.md

 That will activate ZFTool and the ZendDevloperTools bar.

 #Features
-##User Management
- - Login: /user/login
- - Registration: /user/register
+ - User Management
- - Change email: /user/change-email
- - Change Password: /user/change-password

-##Admin Panel
- - Entrypoint: /admin
+ - Admin panel /admin